informalsystems/quartz/apps/transfers/README.md

 ### Configure and Run Gramine

-Setup and sign the Gramine config, and then start the gramine process, which will run the grpc server that hosts the transfer application.
+Setup and sign the Gramine config, and then start the gramine process, which will run the gRPC server that hosts the transfer application.
 The quartz port defaults to `11090`, but you can set it deliberately with `export QUARTZ_PORT=XXXXX`.
 It is best to set it everytime, since if 2 people are sshing into the same machine to use the secure enclave, this could create undesired env